 Covering the wide range of building materials used in carpentry, this course examines the many different types of wood products, including engineered lumber and the newest technology of steel framing.
-Proper procedures for estimating these building materials combined with the variety of fastening methods is also discussed and practiced.
+Proper procedures for estimating these building materials and the variety of fastening materials are also discussed and practiced.